 The ultimate oral health related goals of patients boil down to 6 factors:

-This lecture will outline some psychosocial practice strategies to help patients achieve and maintain healthy mouths.
+This lecture outlines some psychosocial practice strategies to help patients achieve and maintain healthy mouths.
 The reward for the dental team is the achievement of balanced and rewarding professional lives.